kerrmat/Simperative/README.md

 Simperative is an imperative language using Haskell as it's meta language.
 It takes a program and the environment and returns a modified environment.

 ## Program execution
-Simperative is meant to be run on GHCi using the module ImperativeSyntax with only the prelude module loaded.
+Simperative is meant to be run on GHCi with the module ImperativeSyntax loaded.

 - Good examples -